 Watch your children in the pool without any distractions.
 According to the Canadian Red Cross, a group of adults should share the responsibility of supervising.
 Good lifeguards are not having conversations while children are swimming.
 It’s up to parents to do the same and to act as role models in the pool.

 Parents being within earshot is not enough when it comes to being vigilant.
 Kids are kept safe only when they have the full attention of an adult.

-  There were an average of 3,535 fatal unintentional drowning between 2005 and 2014 in the United States according to the CDC.
+There were an average of 3,535 fatal unintentional drownings between 2005 and 2014 in the United States according to the CDC.
 Non-fatal submersion incidents can cause brain damage and memory problems that last long-term.
-Because of these consequences and that drowning can happen in less than one minute, it’s important to watch your children in the pool.
+Because of these consequences and the that drowning can happen in less than one minute, it’s important to watch your children in the pool.